sinovation/ZEN/README.md

 - `run_sequence_level_classification.py`: an example fine-tuning ZEN on DC, SA, SPM and NLI tasks (*sequence-level classification*)
 - `run_token_level_classification.py`: an example fine-tuning ZEN on CWS, POS and NER tasks (*token-level classification*)

+*(Abbreviations for the tasks are explained in the Task and data section)*

 Three quick usage examples for these scripts:

 ### `run_pre_train.py`: Pre-train ZEN model from scratch or BERT model